 Rates in the Toledo area are often lower than other parts of Ohio, such as Cleveland, Canton, or Akron.
 Possible reasons are more competitive physician charges, lower facility and hospital semi-private room charges and favorable medical malpractice premiums.
 And perhaps, residents are just healthier!

 For the last 10 years, the lowest rates have been traditionally been in the Columbus and Dayton areas, although the gap is getting smaller.
 When Marketplace coverage became available in 2014, subsidized plans helped reduce premiums and added many comprehensive benefits, including maternity, mental illness, and pediatric dental.
 And of course, no applicant could be denied for pre-existing conditions.
-Under President Trump's plans, pre-existing conditions will continue to be covered.
+Under President Trump's Administration, pre-existing conditions will continue to be covered.

 Get Personalized Quotes That Match Your Specific Needs